 Lisa has been involved with Hospitalito Atitlán since 2008 when she spent time in Santiago Atitlán as a University of Pennsylvania graduate student.
 She has spent several long periods living and working in the community.
 This included one year as a Fulbright Fellow, during which she acted as the Hospitalito’s development manager.
 Lisa has also worked in Mexico, Thailand, Kenya and Tanzania.
 She has BSN and MSN (health leadership) degrees from the University of Pennsylvania and has completed several fellowships with its Center of Health Disparities and the Department of Global Health.
 Lisa is currently working as a Health Services Consultant and Healthcare Quality Improvement Specialist for TMF Health Quality Institute on several government contracts through CMMI, the Center for Medicare and Medicaid Innovation.

 Larry Finnegan, Treasurer

 Larry has served as AHA Treasurer for three years.
 He lived in Santiago, Chile in the 1980s while working with the United Nations and, more recently, in Guatemala where he was active in several local charities including Hospitalito Atitlán.
 Larry worked for the US Census Bureau for 20 years, leaving in 1995 to start his own landscaping and nursery business.
 He has been involved with the Hospitalito since 2005, right after the Hurricane Stan mudslides.
 He was on the board of Asociación K’aslimaal before becoming an AHA Board member.
-He lives on the coast of Maine.
+He and his wife live in Virginia.